josefsbreakfast/Polaris-Protocol/⚗️_Apothecary/🌡️_Constitutions/❤️_Sanguine_Constitutions/🪩_social_performativity.md

 This node therefore examines:

-> how ordinary human self-presentation changes under conditions of permanent visibility.
+> how ordinary human self-presentation changes under conditions of permanent visibility and increasingly visibility-dependent economies.

 ---